 Advantages of A-Book Forex Brokers

-Financially, A-Book brokers earn from commissions or markups on spreads, regardless of your trading outcomes.
-Their stability offers an advantage over B-Book brokers, whose earnings often depend on your losses.
-Thus, A-Book brokers avoid practices that could work against you.
+And financially, A-Book brokers earn from commissions or spread markups regardless of how your trades perform.
+That stability is a real advantage compared to B-Book brokers, whose earnings can depend on your losses.
+You are not trading against your own broker.

 Disadvantages of A-Book Forex Brokers